Vatican conspiracy theories: COVID conspiracy theory

 A 2022 film called Watch The Water alleged that the Catholic Church created COVID-19 and that the virus was actually a modified form of snake venom designed to turn people into demonic hybrids by altering their DNA.
 The film received over 640,000 views within two days of its release and the claims became a trending topic on Twitter.

+Internet theories and memes surrounding the murder of Popes

+JD Vance and Pope Francis

+Pope Francis (1936–2025) met with JD Vance, the Vice President of the United States, on 20 April 2025, a day before his death, leading to a semi-satirical conspiracy theory that the meeting had somehow resulted in Francis's health rapidly declining or that Vance himself had killed the pontiff.
+This resulted in the appearance of satirical memes, vandalism of Wikipedia pages and other internet humour.